zu-greta/comp370/summary/370_summary.md

 **unix**: small modular tools that could work together:
 1. write programs to do one thing well
-2. write progras to work together
+2. write programs to work together
 3. write programs to handle text streams because it is a universal interface

 ### Lecture 11 - compute in the cloud